 However, if the plant that produces the CBD has greater than 0.3% THC (tetrahydrocannabinol) it is considered illegal.
 The 2018 U.S. Farm Bill changed the legal definition of hemp to an agricultural product.
 This separated it from plants high in THC, which are still subject to the Controlled Substances Act and Drug Enforcement Agency (DEA).
 Hemp products are not considered a drug by the U.S. Government.

 On the state level, the regulations for hemp products may depend on additional factors.
 For example, due to shifting regulations, CBD may not be available in retails stores in some states, but can still be purchased online.

 Note: The information on our website and any other communication of Daddy Burt Hemp Co. is for informational purposes only and is not intended as legal advice.

 Where Does CBD Come From

-In this guide, we already discussed that cannabidiol can be found in both hemp and marijuana.
-Because hemp is federally legal, and marijuana is not, it is more commonly extracted from hemp.
-If you are curious there a few other differences between hemp and marijuana as well.
+In this guide, we already discussed that cannabidiol can be found in various plants.
+Because hemp is federally legal, and the other plants typically contain high levels of illegal THC, it is more commonly extracted from hemp.

 How is it made?